Wellness Wednesday: Shielding Your Skin From The Sun

 Live The Dream With Sunscreen

 Sunscreen isn’t just for the beach.
-Few things will improve your skin health long-term like making sunscreen a part of your day to day life.
+Few things will improve your skin health long-term like making sunscreen a part of your day-to-day life.
 Sunscreen can help protect your skin from cancer-causing UV rays, prevent skin discoloration, and also delay signs of aging.
 The sun can cause wrinkles by drying out your skin and rendering it inelastic over time.
 Sunscreen helps shield your skin from those harmful effects.

 The American Academy of Dermatology recommends using a sunscreen that is at least SPF 30+, water-resistant, and broad spectrum (meaning it protects against UVA and UVB rays).
 People with higher levels of melanin in their skin still need to use sunscreen to protect their skin from sun damage.
 While some people worry that sunscreen may lead to a vitamin D deficiency, there is no evidence that sunscreen blocks the skin from absorbing enough sunlight to stimulate the production of vitamin D.